Rock On 2: Development

-After the release of the first film, a sequel was planned to be made.
+Following the release of the first film, there were plans for a sequel.
 However, a follow-up went through prolonged development hell for almost 8 years.
 According to Rampal, this was because "it was important to figure out the story."
 The idea of the sequel was to have the same characters, but explore where they are now after 8 years.
 Pubali Chaudhuri spent 3 years writing the script.
 During the development phase, the film was initially intended to take place in Himachal Pradesh, but following the attacks of Manipuri students in Delhi, the producers decided to alter the film's setting.
 Saudagar was watching the incident on the news when Akhtar pinged him up where the two discussed on the issue.
 Neither him or Akhtar had been to the North East before, but Kohli who had visited many places there, so he suggested Meghalaya and Shillong, as Shillong is also called the "rock capital."
 Initially, the decision was met with some resistance.
-Saudagar remarked that the main intent was to bring the North East to Hindi cinema and also highlight the issue of people facing in the state.
+Saudagar remarked that the main intent was to bring the North East to Hindi cinema and also highlight the issues people face in the state.

 The producers decided that there would be no romantic relationship or love story between the two leads.
-Saudagar stated, "Rock On 2 is not about an extramarital affair.
-It’s a story of human bonds and is based on modern relationships."
+Saudagar stated, "Rock On 2 is not about an extramarital affair, it's a story of human bonds and is based on modern relationships."

 Pre-production

-In 2011, Saudagar received a call from Sidhwani who wanted him to be a second unit director in Don 2 (2011).
-Ever since then the two kept in touch with each other.
-Then in 2013, Sidhwani once again approached him to see if he would be interested in helming a sequel to Rock On!! as a lead director to which he agreed.
-Saudagar admits that he is not in favor of sequels, but grew interested in this one after reading the coherent script.
+Shujaat Saudagar, who had previously collaborated with Ritesh Sidhwani on Don 2 as an assistant, agreed to direct the sequel to Rock On after being impressed by the script.
+Saudagar admitted he is not in favour of sequels, but grew interested in this one after finding the completed story coherent with what he had observed of Rock On.

-Akhtar had always wanted to make a film in Northeast India and stated that the film is a tribute to the people of the North-East and an attempt to bring the whole region into mainstream pop culture.
-Also, the film has been called a "visual treat" under the parts shot in Northeast India.
+Akhtar had always wanted to make a film in Northeast India and stated that the film is a "visual treat", a tribute to the people of the North-East and an attempt to bring the whole region into mainstream pop culture.